WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Want To Drink A Monster Because That Usually Helps But Then Theres Just Gonna Be More Of....This

-Ive Been Too Depressed To Add To This But Ive Been Waiting For The Bus For An Hour And I Need To Talk About The Guy Standing Next To Me Eating A Tub Of Ice Cream
-Its 3°
-My Hands Could Freeze Water Right Now
-I Keep Getting Baited By Fifties
-17:59 Bus Starts Moving Dx
-How Are You Going To Be Two Buses And Ten Minutes Late‽ Useless

-Dee Is So Fucking Cool
-I Love Her

-Either She Liked The Ring Or Shes Lying To Me And Honestly Im willing To Lie To Me Too

-Seriously I Love Her So Much
-Love Of My Life

-Ive Been Like Craving Spaghetti Bolognese All Week But Ive Not Had The Energy To Make It Today I Dont Want To Eat But Guess What I Have For Dinner My Plan Is More Or Less Just To Eat It, Die, Then Idk But It Doesnt Super Matter At That Point (Its Not Bad Spaghetti; I Just Dont Want Food)

 <center><sub>Done For Now \^w^ </sub></center>